-The frivolous lien statute establishes a summary proceeding in which a property owner (or other permitted challenger) may quickly obtain the release of a lien that is frivolous or the reduction of a lien that is clearly excessive.
-Other issues are not permitted.45
+release of a lien that is frivolous or the reduction of a lien that is clearly excessive.
+Other issues are not permitted.
+45

 The challenger may be the owner of the liened property, another contractor or subcontractor or lender on the project, or any person with a competing lien.
-The challenger brings a motion in the superior court of the county where the property (or some part of it) is located.
+46 The challenger brings a motion in the superior court of the county where the property (or some part of it) is located.
 The motion must present evidence (by affidavit or declaration) tending to show that the lien is frivolous or clearly excessive and should ask the court to issue an order requiring the lien claimant to appear between six and 15 days after the order is issued to show cause why the lien should not be disallowed.
-The motion must present evidence (by affidavit or declaration) tending to show that the lien is frivolous or clearly excessive and should ask the court to issue an order requiring the lien claimant to appear between six and 15 days after the order is issued to show cause why the lien should not be disallowed.
+47

 The challenger bears the initial burden of showing why the lien is frivolous.
-The burden is heavy: the challenger must show that the lien was improperly filed beyond legitimate dispute.48 If the challenger makes an initial showing, the burden shifts to the lien claimant to make a prima facie case showing that her lien is not frivolous.
-If such a showing is made, the burden shifts back to the challenger to prove that the lien was frivolous.49 If the lien dispute presents debatable issues of law or fact, the lien should not be found frivolous or without reasonable cause.50
+The burden is heavy: the challenger must show that the lien was improperly filed beyond legitimate dispute.
+If the challenger makes an initial showing, the burden shifts to the lien claimant to make a prima facie case showing that her lien is not frivolous.
+If such a showing is made, the burden shifts back to the challenger to prove that the lien was frivolous.
+If the lien dispute presents debatable issues of law or fact, the lien should not be found frivolous or without reasonable cause.
+50

 The level of proof required to prove a lien frivolous "beyond legitimate dispute" was illustrated in Intermountain Electric, Inc. v.
 G-A-T Bros.
-Constr., Inc.51 The lien claimant admitted that its claim of lien was filed 94 days after its last active work at the site, but it argued (1) that the law should be changed in cases where the owner promised that work would resume, and (2) leaving its trailer on the site counted as "furnishing equipment" under RCW 60.04.091.
-The trial court rejected these arguments and found the lien frivolous.
-The Court of Appeals agreed that the lien was "invalid on its face" but reversed the determination
+Constr., Inc.51 The lien claimant admitted that its claim of lien was